nrasadi/split-keras-tensorflow-model/README.md

+# What is it?

+This repository helps you to split a Keras model having Tensorflow backends into two or more submodels.
+It is particularly useful when you have resource constraints so that you are unable to perform inference on the whole model using only one compute node (e.g., an edge device).
+In such a situation, you can break the model down into several smaller models, and load each of them to one edge device.
+However, there can be a lot of other applications for this purpose.
+If you know, I would love to get have your examples here.

+In the following I have provided a thorough example of how it works and how you can achieve your goal. :v:

-<h1> Example: Split a CNN Model into Two Parts </h1>
+# Example: Split a CNN Model into Two Parts

 For running this example, [Google Colab](https://colab.research.google.com) is the recommended choice.

-First of all, Clone!
+First of all, let's Clone!

 ```bash